dask/dask/docs/source/foundations.rst

 The foundations of ``dask.distributed`` provide abstractions to hide some complexity of concurrent network programming (#2).
-These abstractions ease the construction of sophisticated parallel systems (#1) in a safer envirotnment.
+These abstractions ease the construction of sophisticated parallel systems (#1) in a safer environment.
 However, as with all layered abstractions, ours has flaws.
 Critical feedback is welcome.